 Be sure to note which strategies would be best for you to work on, then try to build them over time!

 Tips for making the most of your time at the academic success center

 Tutoring is a great way to supplement your learning experience, but it is not a substitute for class.
 It is vital that you attend class, read the required text, and bring your notes and/or questions to your tutoring session.

 Before your tutoring session or other time getting academic support, take the time to review your assignment, upcoming quiz/test, or study guide, identify the areas where you are struggling, and write down any questions you have.

-Showing up on time and prepared for your tutoring session is key.
-Tutors are often in high demand - especially during peak times like midterms & finals - so be sure to schedule your appointment ahead of time! .
+Showing up on time and prepared for your tutoring session is important.
+Tutors are often in high demand, especially during peak times like midterms and finals, so be sure to schedule your appointment ahead of time!
 Another way to plan ahead of your tutoring session is to make sure you show up early and prepared to jump straight into what you need help with.

 Have any questions about using your college's academic success center?
 Text #College to 33-55-77 to chat with one of our advisors.
 If you're using a mobile device, click here to have the text message set up for you!